 - must be something that people are willing to do

 Screening tests are not perfect and have some risks.
 The screening programme should also be good value for money for the NHS.

 Why there is no national lung cancer screening programme

 There is no national screening programme for lung cancer in the UK.
 This is because:

-- it isn't clear that screening can save lives from lung cancer
+- it isn't clear that screening everyone saves lives from lung cancer

 - the tests have risks

 NHS England are looking at using low dose CT scans as a possible screening test for lung cancer for: